-People who hide behind fake profiles defend their anonymity claiming their right to free expression is endangered if they have to use their real names.
-They say they would suffer disadvantages by posting statements they could be held accountable for.
+People who hide behind fake profiles defend their anonymity, claiming their right to free expression is endangered if they have to use their actual names.
+They say they would suffer disadvantages by posting statements we could hold them accountable for.

 Arguments like this play into the hands of those who want to control the internet, for instance, governments.
 One of their strongest arguments is that anonymity makes people lose their last scruples and all respect.